dart-lang/site-www/src/language/patterns.md

 values.

 This page describes:
-- What patterns do
+- What patterns do.
-- Where patterns are allowed in Dart code
+- Where patterns are allowed in Dart code.
-- Common use cases for patterns
+- What the common use cases for patterns are.ß

 To learn about the different kinds of patterns, visit the [pattern types][types] page.